 3. Quantify traffic to social media venues.
 Create a custom event for each link to a social media venue and understand the type of visitor visiting based on behavior and other key indicators.
 Use Google’s Event Tracking Guide to help set this up.

 4. Create and implement “Content Experiments”.
-Mentioned earlier, the Experiments toolset will help marketing departments understand what content will lead to a conversion.
+As mentioned earlier, the Experiments toolset will help marketing departments understand what content will lead to a conversion.

 5. Understand the link between marketing efforts and sales.
 Multi-channel Funnel Reports helps to show how social media interactions with other factors.
-This includes lag time from the initial visit to conversion and common visit paths of prospects towards a desirable action.
+This includes the lag time from the initial visit to conversion and common visit paths of prospects towards a desirable action, like a demo request.

-Learn where to look and the tools to use to effectively and efficiently direct marketing efforts.
+Learn where to look.
+And use tools to use to effectively and efficiently direct marketing efforts.
 If the tools that you are using do not provide analytics, it may be time to upgrade.

 Skill #5: Be Patient Young Grasshopper

-Especially in the age of social media, it is vital to allow an appropriate amount of time for your campaign to breathe and grow.
-Allow time to get enough feedback (see data) to inform next steps and tailor your marketing strategy.
+Especially in the age of social media - it's vital to allow enough time for your campaign to breathe and grow.
+Allow time to get enough feedback (see data).
+Let it inform the following steps to tailor your marketing strategy.
 Pay close attention to areas of success and those needing improvement.
-If you immediately identify problem areas of an ongoing campaign, feel free to make adjustments.
-Remember: a lack of immediate success does not make a campaign a failure.
+If you identify problem areas of an ongoing campaign, feel free to adjust.

-The honing of marketing skills means an increased ability to drive more revenue to your business in a variety of ways.
-New perspective helps to stay ahead of the curve in an ever-changing landscape.
+Honing marketing skills = an increased ability to drive more revenue to your business in various ways.
+A new perspective helps to stay ahead of the curve in an ever-changing landscape.
 When a sports reporter once asked Wayne Gretzky how he was such a successful hockey player, he said that he “went where the puck was going to be and not where it was.”
-That is the same type of mentality that successful marketers must adopt in order to become their best.
+That is the same type of mentality that successful marketers must adopt to become their best.

-Do not chase the trends of yesterday in a failing attempt to recreate a past success.
-Focus on constant quality and create the trends of tomorrow.
+Don't get caught chasing yesterday's trends in a failing attempt to recreate a past success.
+Focus on consistent quality and create the trends of tomorrow.